MRU-CSIS-2503-202101-001/course-resources/README.md

 # Section Details

+This course will be delivered synchronously as per this schedule:

 |Type|Section|Day|Time|Location|CRN|
 |---|---|---|---|---|---|
 |LEC|001|WF|10:00 - 11:20|online @ http://bit.ly/comp2503-w21-lecture|10573|
 |TUT|401|R|12:30 - 13:20|online @ https://discord.gg/TK8QUHf34q|10574|
 |TUT|402|R|13:30 - 14:20|online @ https://discord.gg/TK8QUHf34q|10575|

+All lectures will be held via Google Meet, recorded, and the recordings made available to you.
+Tutorials will be held via Discord and will **not** be recorded.

 # Instructor